csci3155/pppl-lab1/README.md

 ### What if I can't import the build?

-Have you opened the files using JupyterLab?
+Have you opened files in `src/` using JupyterLab?
 If so, you may need to delete the `.ipynb_checkpoints` directory that JupyterLab creates.
 This directory can interfere with the build import process.

 Make sure your VS Code workspace is opened to the `pppl-lab1` directory and importantly, not a parent directory.
 Refer to the [Opening the Project](#opening-the-project) instructions above.